Add to My Collection

 Hegira end of 10th century / AD end of 16th century; probably during the reign of Sultan Murad III (AH 982-1003 / AD 1574–95)Period / Dynasty:

 This single sheet from a manuscript features, between bands of script, the prophets Moses and Muhammad and the Archangel Gabriel conversing in heaven.
 Angels, perched on five clouds behind these three principal characters, appear to be listening.
 The scene portrayed is one from Muhammad’s visionary ascension to heaven.
 Muhammad stands on the right-hand side in a long green robe and turban, and Moses, wearing a long dark red robe, is on the left, in front of his heavenly throne, which is denoted by an inscription in Arabic lettering.
 Moses is gesturing his hands in speech.
 Muhammad, with whom he is conversing, stands on the opposite side.
 A white veil conceals his face, while his hands are hidden in the long sleeves of his gown.
 The heads of both prophets are crowned with halos, within which their names, written in a black script, can be deciphered.
 The Archangel Gabriel stands between Muhammad and Moses, turning towards Muhammad.
 He is characterised by a twin pair of multicoloured wings and a crown.
 Gabriel already featured in the Old Testament as the gate-keeper of Paradise.
 As one of two angels standing in the presence of God (Luke 1: 19), it was Gabriel who explained the story of the Messiah (Daniel 8: 16ff.).
 He was supposed to have announced the wording of the Qur’an to Muhammad.
-In Sura 2 verse 97 it is written that: Gabriel ‘has by God’s grace revealed it [the Qur’an] to you [Muhammad] to your heart’.How object was obtained:
+In Sura 2 verse 97 it is written that: Gabriel ‘has by God’s grace revealed it [the Qur’an] to you [Muhammad] to your heart’.View Short Description

 The text above the three personages, which describes the story, is written in Ottoman Turkish.
 It includes the account of Muhammad discussing with God the number of daily prayers.
 Both eventually agreed on five daily prayers.
 Moses is Muhammad’s heavenly adviser and Gabriel is his companion.
 The direct speech of all those involved is written in Arabic.
 The text is taken from a biography of the prophet which had appeared from the AH 1st century / AD 7th century on.
 The generic term for this type of biography is sira, which translates as ‘life facts’ or ‘way of life’.
 This single sheet probably came from a handwritten work completed for the Ottoman Sultan Murad III (r.
 AH 982–1003 / AD 1574–95).